cheekykorkind/DockerComposeTemplate/localstack/0.11.0/init-by-py/README.jp.md

-# localstack init by shell py
+# localstack init by py